hashicorp/terraform-website/content/source/docs/cloud/vcs/index.html.md

 # Connecting VCS Providers to Terraform Cloud

 Terraform Cloud is more powerful when you integrate it with your version control system (VCS) provider.
-Although you can use almost all of Terraform Cloud's features without one, a VCS connection provides major workflow benefits.
+Although you can use many of Terraform Cloud's features without one, a VCS connection provides additional features and improved workflows.
 In particular:

 - When workspaces are linked to a VCS repository, Terraform Cloud can [automatically initiate Terraform runs](../run/ui.html) when changes are committed to the specified branch.
 - Terraform Cloud makes code review easier by [automatically predicting](../run/ui.html#speculative-plans-on-pull-requests) how pull requests will affect infrastructure.